 This allows for more intelligent, responsive maintenance and cleaner, safer workplaces.

 9. Employee experience apps

 Modern facility management isn’t just about maintaining buildings.
 It’s about managing the changing needs of the workforce.
 As the workforce becomes increasingly distributed and mobile, employees need a quick way to access the people, spaces, and services that allow them to be productive.

-Mobile workplace apps with this capability do more than improve the employee experience; they also collect valuable real-time data that can improve operational efficiency and help you plan ahead.
+Mobile workplace apps with this capability do more than improve the employee experience, they also collect valuable real-time data that can improve operational efficiency and help business leaders and facility management teams plan ahead.

 Wearable technology like Fitbits and smartwatches have existed for years and continue to be popular, but you may not think of them as facility management solutions — yet.

 Wearables can help you create a more flexible workplace and improve the employee experience at the same time.

 Employees and workplace leaders alike are already using wearable tech in their daily lives, making them a natural extension of employee experience apps.
 That’s why our Hummingbird employee experience app integrates with the Apple Watch.

 Technology like smart badges can also help facility management leaders improve the security of personnel and company data by restricting access to a building or parts of a building to only specific individuals.